Mondo Rock: 1991–present: After disbandment

 After disbanding Mondo Rock, Wilson initially formed RAW with Barry Deenik on bass guitar; Michael Sheridan on guitar (ex-No); and Craig Waugh on drums (ex-Uncanny X-Men).
 They performed on the pub rock circuit until 1993 and then Wilson continued his solo career.
 Black had left in 1984 and worked in a variety of groups including GANGgajang (1984), Men at Work (1985), and The Black Sorrows (1985, 1994, 2004).
-By the mid-1990s McCusker was a director for the Australasian Performing Right Association.
+By the mid-1990s, McCusker was a director for the Australasian Performing Right Association.
 From 2005, Black featured on the Australian TV quiz show RocKwiz on SBS, as a member of the house band the RocKwiz Orkestra.

-In 2006 the line-up of Wilson, Black, Christie and McCusker appeared in the 2006 Countdown Spectacular concert series and performing a medley of "Cool World" and "Summer of '81" and a full version of "Come Said the Boy".
+In 2006, the line-up of Wilson, Black, Christie and McCusker appeared in the 2006 Countdown Spectacular concert series and performing a medley of "Cool World" and "Summer of '81" and a full version of "Come Said the Boy".

 In June 2014, the band reunited to perform their 1981 album Chemistry.
 The 2014 Mondo Rock line-up was exactly the same line-up that played on the 1980 single "State of the Heart", as well as a few tracks on Chemistry: Ross Wilson, Eric McCusker, James Black, Paul Christie and Gil Matthews.
 The band released Besto Mondo in August 2015.
-The band toured nationally in 2019, and continue to play live.
+The band toured nationally in 2019, and they continue to play live.

-On 8 May 2020, the band released their first ever live album Summer of '81, Live at the Pier.
+On 8 May 2020, the band released their first-ever live album, Summer of '81, Live at the Pier.